peyo/project-mech-api/README.md

 # Mech API

-This API is the back.end for the Project Mech front-end.
+This API is the back-end for the Project Mech front-end.

 ## Routes
 auth